vtereshkov/umka-lang/doc/api.md

                        bool fileSystemEnabled, bool implLibsEnabled,
                        UmkaWarningCallback warningCallback);
 ```
 Initializes the interpreter instance.

+Parameters:

+* `umka`: Interpreter instance handle
-Here, `umka` is the interpreter instance handle, `fileName` is the Umka source file name, `sourceString` is an optional string buffer that contains the program source, `stackSize` is the fiber stack size, in slots, `argc` and `argv` represent the standard C/C++ command-line parameter data.
-If `sourceString` is not `NULL`, the program source is read from this string rather than from a file.
-A fictitious `fileName` should nevertheless be specified.
-The `fileSystemEnabled` flag allows the Umka program to access the file system, and the `implLibsEnabled` flag allows it to use UMIs.
-If `warningCallback` is not `NULL`, it will be called on every warning.
-Returns `true` if the source has been successfully loaded.
+* `fileName`: Umka source file name
+* `sourceString`: Optional string buffer that contains the program source.
+If not `NULL`, the program source is read from this string rather than from a file.
+Even in this case, some fake `fileName` should be specified
+* `stackSize`: Umka stack size, in slots
+* `argc`/`argv`: C/C++ command-line parameter data
+* `fileSystemEnabled`: Allows the Umka program to access the file system
+* `implLibsEnabled`: Allows the Umka program to use UMIs
+* `warningCallback`: Warning callback.
+If not `NULL`, it will be called on every warning

+Returned value: `true` if the source has been successfully loaded.

 ```
 UMKA_API bool umkaAddModule(void *umka, const char *fileName, const char *sourceString);
 ```
+Adds an Umka module contained in a string buffer.

+Parameters:

+* `umka`: Interpreter instance handle
+* `sourceString`: String buffer
+* `fileName`: A fake file name assigned to the module

-Adds an Umka module contained in the `sourceString`.
-A fictitious `fileName` should be specified.
-Returns `true` if the module has been successfully added.
+Returned value: `true` if the module has been successfully added.

 ```
 UMKA_API bool umkaCompile(void *umka);
 ```
 Compiles the Umka program into bytecode.

+Parameters:

+* `umka`: Interpreter instance handle

-Here, `umka` is the interpreter instance handle.
-Returns `true` if the compilation is successful and no compile-time errors are detected.
+Returned value: `true` if the compilation is successful and no compile-time errors are detected.

 ```
 UMKA_API int umkaRun(void *umka);
 ```

-Runs the Umka program previously compiled to bytecode, i.e., calls its `main()` function, if it exists, and gracefully deallocates heap memory referenced by global variables.
-Here, `umka` is the interpreter instance handle.
-Returns `0` if the program execution finishes successfully and no run-time errors were detected, otherwise return the error code.
+Runs the Umka program previously compiled to bytecode, i.e., calls its `main` function, if it exists.
+After it returns,  gracefully deallocates heap memory referenced by global variables.

+Parameters:

+* `umka`: Interpreter instance handle

+Returned value: 0 if the program execution finishes successfully and no run-time errors were detected, otherwise returns the error code.

 ```
 UMKA_API void umkaFree(void *umka);
 ```
 Deallocates memory allocated for the interpreter.

-Here, `umka` is the interpreter instance handle.
+Parameters:

+* `umka`: Interpreter instance handle

 ```
 UMKA_API const char *umkaGetVersion(void);
 ```
+Returns Umka interpreter version.

-Returns Umka interpreter version (build date) string.
+Returned value: Umka interpreter version (build date) string.

 ## Calling functions